 Visual Support Materials

 The offeror shall provide Digital renderings of the Barbara Johns Statue that will be submitted with your response in eVA.
 Please contact eVA Customer Care if you have questions regarding the size limitations for the digital renderings.
 Please note that the final design will be agreed upon by all parties involved.
-The visual support material are to gauge the artist’s ideas as they relate to the design of the statue.
+The visual support materials are to gauge the artist’s ideas as they relate to the design of the statue.
 The materials must be submitted via eVA and be able to view in either using a Microsoft Office feature.
+The top two finalists will be required to submit a 24”-36” maquette and photographs prior to Award for the Evaluation Committee to review.
+Compensation will be provided for the maquette.

 Recent Work